SeamusW/Phase-2-DSC-Project/README.md

 <li>Whole Foods in Your Zip Code
 <ul><li>Our model shows that if a Whole Foods is in your home’s zip code, your home sale price increases.</ul>

-<li>Median Sale Price of Other Homes in Your Zip Code
+<li>Median Income of People in Your Zip Code
-<ul><li>Our model shows that the higher the median sale price of other homes in your zip code affects your home price.
-Unsurprisingly, as the sale price as other homes in your zip code increases, so does your home price.</ul>
+<ul><li>Our model shows that the higher the median income of people in your zip code affects your home price.
+Unsurprisingly, as the income of other people in your zip code increases, so does your home price.</ul>
 </ul>

 ## Next Steps